tychart/HashMap-Lab/README.md

 Implement your hashmap in `Hashmap.h` (you are welcome to write a `Hashmap.cpp` if you prefer).
 Your hashmap will use keys of type `string` and values of type `int`.

-The hash table you build should use chaining.
-You can use whatever chaining implementation you prefer (build your own linked list, use `list` from the STL, etc).
+You are welcome to use whatever collision-resolution strategy you prefer and implement that strategy any way you like (you just can't use `map` or `unordered_map`).

 You should start your hash table capacity at 10 and double it each time you grow.
 You should use a load factor of 0.8.
 Constants for these values are found in `HashmapInterface.h`.